-- Provide direct observations and measurements of existing noise sources at and in the vicinity of the northeastern and southern property lines; and - Determine typical ambient noise levels associated with school operations and playground equipment.
+- Provide direct observations and measurements of existing noise sources at and in the vicinity of the northeastern and southeastern property lines; and - Determine typical ambient noise levels associated with school operations and playground equipment.

-The ambient noise monitoring locations are described below and shown in Figure 3-4.
+The ambient noise monitoring locations are described below and shown in Figure 3-4

-- Site ST-1 was located in the northeastern portion of the school grounds, approximately one foot from the fence and approximately 120 feet south of Chromite Drive. - Site ST-2 was located in the approximate center of the southern portion of the school grounds (adjacent to the single-family residence located at 2635 Bonnie Drive, Santa Clara), approximately five feet from the fence.
+- Site ST-1 was located in the southwestern portion of the school grounds (adjacent to the single-family residence located at 1851 Nobili Avenue), approximately 11 feet from the property line fence. - Site ST-2 was located along the southern portion of the school grounds (adjacent to the single-family residence located at 3351 Victoria Avenue), approximately two (2) feet from the fence and 25 feet from the nearest classroom building.